What is a Salvage Title Car

 Now let's look at how many cars with salvage title sell for at auto auction.

 For example, this 2016 Hyundai Sonata has an MSRP of $24,500 and an average retail value of $17,000, assuming the car has a clean title.
 At the time of this writing, this was a one-year-old car.
 At the dealer, auctions would typically sell for $12,500.
-Now, check out what this Sonata, which has a restored title, sells for at a car the salvage auction.
+Now, check out what this Sonata, which has a restored title, sells for a car salvage auction.
 (Sold on March of 2017)

 Pros and Cons of Buying a Salvage Car